ajitjohnson/arseq/README.md

 ## Additional parameters
 The `arseq` function can take in a few additional arguments.<br><br>
-`general.stats`- Default is TRUE.
+`qc`- Default is TRUE.
 This will run the general stat module (e.g. PCA, MDS, etc.. for your entire dataset).
-If you are making multiple comparisons using the `contrast` argument, run  `general.stats = TRUE` for the first time and change it to `general.stats = FALSE` for the subsequent comparisons to speed up the analysis.<br><br>
+If you are making multiple comparisons using the `contrast` argument, run  `qc = TRUE` for the first time and change it to `qc = FALSE` for the subsequent comparisons to speed up the analysis.<br><br>
 `variable.genes`- Number of variable genes to be identified.
 By default the program identifies the top 1000 most variable genes. you could set it to `variable.genes=3000` to calculate the top 3000 most variable genes.

 ## Cite